 It allows you to collaborate with your team and other stakeholders, making sure all available information comes together in one place.

-We strive for simplicity at its finest.
+We strive for simplicity and flexibility at its finest.

 You’ve deployed your MVP, and it’s ready to go after testing and getting picked up by a few SaaS-obsessed users trying to stay ahead of the curve, but you are still rather unknown.